elijahcarrel/twenty-four-words/README.md

 # twenty-four-words
-Simple game built as a react native app
+Simple iOS/Android app built with React Native and Redux.
+Uses Google Firebase as a database.